Skip to main content

 On March 15, 2024, Nacha announced significant updates to ACH (Automated Clearing House) Rules, aimed at enhancing fraud management and improving the recovery of funds.
 These updates are set to roll out in phases, with some changes effective as early as June 2024 and others beginning March 20, 2026.
 This article summarizes the key changes that will take effect in 2026, providing a concise overview of what community financial institutions need to know.

 The changes effective March 20, 2026, are designed to address fraud more effectively and enhance the recovery of funds when fraud occurs.
-Institutions must adapt to these new rules to comply with regulatory requirements and improve their fraud detection and management practices.
+Therefore, institutions must adapt to these new rules to comply with regulatory requirements and improve their fraud detection and management practices.

 Fraud Monitoring (Phase 1)